atherdon/artics/diet only/que-only.md

 [You can submit your answers to this section here(Google Form)]

 ---
-### How your diet plan relates to excercises and recipes
+### How your diet plan relates to meal planning(Questions)

-### Excercises & Recipes
-What minimal connection diets software must have with fitness and meal planning(recipes) services?

-## Regadring fitness applications:
-Calories counter, excercises time, sleep time, something else?

-[You can submit your answers to this section here(Google Form)]

----
-### Meal planning Questions
-[You can submit your answers to this section here(Google Form)]

-## Meal planing: Allergies, Preferences, Cuisines?
+What part of diet plan take recipes.
+They're simple or complex?
+Easy to cook?
+Can i cook them without cooking experience?

 Where did you get a recipes?
 Did you create them yourself?
-What is drive your choice when you pick a recipe for a diet plan?
+What is drive your choice when you pick a new recipe for a diet plan?
 Did you look for a new recipes all times or you create a recipes pack before you start to build a diets?
-Or maybe you have 100 recipes and use always use them?
+Or maybe you have 100 recipes and you always use them?

 Did you create a shopping list for your clients?
 Is shopping list stored online?

-What part of diet plan take recipes.
-They're simple or complex?
-Easy to cook?
-Can i cook them without cooking experience?
+Did you adjust your diet plan for Allergies, Preferences, Cuisines?

 Is it easy to include your diet into family meals?
 Example: Mother is cooking for a 3-4 persons each day.